Conductive textile

-A conductive textile is a fabric which can conduct electricity.
-Conductive textiles can be made with metal strands woven into the construction of the textile or by conductive yarns which are conductive thanks to a metal-coating.
 Some historic fabrics use yarns of solid metals, most commonly gold.
 Alternatively, novel materials such as nanomaterials (including graphene, and carbon nanotubes) or conducting polymers may also be used as the conducting materials.
 There is also an interest in semiconducting textiles, made by impregnating normal textiles with carbon- or metal-based powders.

 Conductive fibers consist of a non-conductive or less conductive substrate, which is then either coated or embedded with electrically conductive elements, often carbon, nickel, copper, gold, silver, titanium or PEDOT.
 Metals may be deposited chemically with autocatalytic chemistry, printed with conductive nanoparticle inks, or applied with physical vapor deposition methods.
 Substrates typically include cotton, polyester, nylon, and stainless steel to high performance fibers such as aramids and PBO.
 Straddling the worlds of textiles and wires, conductive fibers are sold either by weight or length, and measured in denier or AWG.

 Because of the rapid growth in the kinds of conductive fibers and the uses of these fibers, a trade association—the Conductive Fiber Manufacturers Council—was formed to increase awareness, utilization, and possibly standardize terminology.

 Applications

 Uses for conductive fibers and textiles may include static dissipation, EMI shielding, signal and power transfer in low resistance versions, and as a heating element in higher resistance versions.
 Their benefits over solid or stranded metal wires come from conductive fibers' flexibility and ability to use them in existing textile and wire machinery (weaving, knitting, braiding, etc.).

-The sport of fencing employs overjackets made of lamé to detect hits in competitions.
+The sport of fencing employs lamés, jackets made of conductive textiles, to detect hits in competitions.